90377Sednaaa/Activity/README.md

-To use, Import the activity.sql into xampp then you are done :D
+To use, Import the activity.sql into phpmyadmin then you are done :D